 - a.
 In order to generate more local assets and strengthen family economies, priority should be given to trade relations that are as direct as possible between producers and consumers. - b.
-Direct trading contrasts greatly with excessive or abusive intermediation.
+Direct trade contrasts greatly with excessive or abusive intermediation.
 Here, "excessive" refers to the intervention by many actors in commercial chains, increasing the prices of products and affecting the interests of both producers and consumers.
 "Abusive" intermediation occurs when the objective is to buy products as cheaply as possible, to then sell for the highest prices possible, instead of respecting the principle of assuring decent remuneration for the work invested.

-4.4 QUALITY
+4. QUALITY

 - a.
 The products offered by an organization must always comply with the minimum requirements for the quality guaranteed to final consumers.
 The quality of a product should always be clearly agreed upon, or communicated between the involved parties.
 The quality of a product is a reflection of the efforts and production costs invested, and therefore product quality must be economically recognized on the market. - b.
 Product quality is not usually recognized on the market.
-Prices are based on market fluctuations, and even respond to factors such as speculation and hoarding.
+Prices are based on market fluctuations, and even respond to factors such as speculation and hoarding a.
+The prices of products on the market should cover the real costs involved in their production and trade.
+Production costs should include decent remuneration for the labor force, and should recognize the value of efforts made by producers and organizations offering the products to take care of the environment and fulfill social responsibilities.
+In addition, product prices should allow for generating a margin of profit for making investments and assuring the economical sustainability and competitiveness of Small Producers and their organizations.

-4.5 SUSTAINABLE PRICES
+5. SUSTAINABLE PRICES